SuCraft/SuCraft/README.md

 ## How to help with the code

 What you need to know about: Java (programming language), Bukkit (server software), Eclipse (code editor), Git (collaboration tool), Maven (using dependencies).
 If you don't know some of these, don't worry too much, you can figure it out along the way too, that's how I learnt a lot of these things.
-You can ask questions to Martijn on Discord: *Martijn#1369*.
+For questions, you can ask Martijn in [#development](https://discord.gg/pbsPkpUjG4).

 ### 1. Download the code